You work, you save, you retire – it’s the American way, right?

 Don’t miss this important point: DO NOT roll over to an IRA if you think you may need some money.

 If you have already done a 401(k) rollover into a traditional IRA, you have already missed this opportunity.
 Once you hit the IRA and you take a withdrawal, you are then assessed a 10% penalty.
 Rolling to an IRA might make sense later on, but until you know for sure – don’t do it.

-Another more complex strategy – that I’m not very fond of – is the little know rule of 72(t).
+Another more complex strategy – that I’m not very fond of – is the little-known rule of 72(t).
 Why am I not fond of it?
-Because 1. it locks you in for long time and 2. it’s too complicated for most.
+Because 1. it locks you in for a long time and 2. it’s too complicated for most.

 Example of 72(t)

 Let’s say you retire at the age of 53 and you elect to do 72(t) then you must take equal payments for 7 years.
 If you happen to need more money during that 7-year stretch, then you’ll have to go back and pay the 10% penalty on everything taken out to that point.

 Now do you see why I’m not a big fan?

 If you start later on, say 56, then you’ll have to take it for 5 years till the age of 61 even though you’ve already hit 59 1/2.